 Sales comprise the fair value of the consideration received or receivable for the sale of goods in the ordinary course of the Group's activities.
 Sales are presented net of value-added tax, rebates and discounts, and after eliminating sales within the Group.
 The Group recognises revenue when the amount of revenue and related cost can be reliably measured, the Group has delivered the products to the customers, the customers have accepted the products, significant risks and rewards of ownership have been transferred and when it is probable that the collectability of the related receivables is reasonably assured.
-Included in sales is license income recognised based on the consideration in relation to the assignment of rights for a fixed fee; this revenue was recognised upon completion of the contract.
+License income is recognised based on the consideration in relation to the assignment of rights for a fixed fee; this revenue is recognised upon completion of the contract.